isomerpages/agd-corp/pages/faq.md

 #### I am keen to undergo an internship at AGD, how do I apply?

-Drop HR an email at AGD\_HR@agd.gov.sg and we will get in touch with you.
+Drop HR an email at Internship@agd.gov.sg and we will get in touch with you.

 #### Would there be training provided if I join AGD as a fresh graduate?